It's a Beautiful Place

-It's a Beautiful Place is the seventh studio album by American indie pop band Water from Your Eyes.
-The album was released on August 22, 2025, through Matador Records.
+It's a Beautiful Place is the seventh studio album by American band Water from Your Eyes.
+It was released on August 22, 2025, through Matador Records, as the follow-up to their sixth studio album, Everyone's Crushed (2023).
+After gaining attention with their previous studio albums, Water from Your Eyes signed a deal with Matador.
 It was supported by three singles and a tour across North America and Europe.
-Water from Your Eyes would begin working on new material in 2024, recording in Amos' bedroom, and in New York.
+Water from Your Eyes would begin working on new material in 2024, recording in Nate Amos' bedroom and in New York.

-It's a Beautiful Place is an alternative pop and rock album that explores themes of cosmic insignificance versus human importance, the nature of meaning, and the challenges of optimism in a difficult world.
-Between September and December 2025, Water from Your Eyes embarked on a headlining tour for the album.
-Upon release, the album would receive critical acclaim from multiple publications.
+It's a Beautiful Place is an experimental pop and indie rock album that explores themes of cosmic insignificance versus human importance, the nature of meaning, and the challenges of optimism in a difficult world.
+Upon release, the album received critical acclaim from multiple publications.
+The project was promoted through three singles—"Life Signs", "Playing Classics" and "Nights in Armor"—as well as an accompanying tour.
+Between September and December 2025, Water from Your Eyes would embark on the headlining tour for the album.

-Background
+Background and composition

-Most of the album's recording was done in Amos' bedroom, with Amos and Brown striving to balance a worldview that holds factors of absurdity and existentialism.
-The album was made out to be an experimental album, as Amos had stated "we wanted to present a wide range of styles in a way that acknowledges everything's just a tiny blip”.
-Amos worked on his home computer producing the songs apart and reconstructing.
-The album explores existential themes of cosmic insignificance versus human importance, the nature of meaning, and the challenges of optimism in a difficult world alongside the darker and deeper humor.
-Musically, it blends various styles, from disco-infused alt-pop to folk-rock and psychedelic sounds, creating a unique and adventurous listening experience.
-It's a Beautiful Places theme was written around the recording of their sixth studio album, Everyone's Crushed (2023).
+Most of the recording of It's a Beautiful Place was done in Nate Amos's bedroom, with Amos and Rachel Brown striving to balance a worldview that holds factors of absurdity and existentialism.
+The album was made out to be a musically diverse album; Amos stated, "we wanted to present a wide range of styles in a way that acknowledges everything's just a tiny blip".
+Amos had worked on his home computer while producing the songs.
+It's a Beautiful Place explores themes of cosmic insignificance versus human importance, the nature of meaning, and the challenges of optimism in a difficult world alongside the darker and deeper humor.
+Amelie Grice of Clash wrote about the lead single "Life Signs" saying it "starts with a fast-paced, dry but stylish urgency which later erupts into a more typical Water From Your Eyes overflowing, energetic and enjoyably overstimulating style."

-Composition

-The album was recorded in New York by Rachel Brown and Nate Amos and features 10 tracks with a combined runtime of about 29 minutes; six of which containing lyrics and the other four being instrumentals.
-Amelie Grice of Clash would write about the lead single "Life Signs" saying it "starts with a fast-paced, dry but stylish urgency which later erupts into a more typical Water From Your Eyes overflowing, energetic and enjoyably overstimulating style."
 She also had felt the track "Born 2" had exploded "with an instrumental introduction reminiscent of My Bloody Valentine."
-The track was heavily inspired by Brown’s interest in anarchist utopian novel The Dispossessed by Ursula K. Le Guin and 2017 polemic There Is No Unhappy Revolution by Marcello Tarí.
+The song took inspiration from the literary works The Dispossessed (by Ursula K. Le Guin) and There Is No Unhappy Revolution (by Marcello Tarí).
+Described as "pop experimentalism" and an indie rock album, many of the musical themes present on It's a Beautiful Place were similar to those on their sixth studio album, Everyone's Crushed (2023).
+The album features 10 tracks with a combined runtime of about 29 minutes; six of which containing lyrics and the other four being instrumentals.